weebitjolly/CS625-Classwork-and-Assignments/HW1-report.md

 ## Markdown

 *Create a bulleted list with at least 3 items*
+### Here is a bulleted list with at least 3 items.
+I'm planning on going to the Grocery Store
+- 2 dozen eggs
+- Sweet Potatoes
+- Blueberries

 *Write a single paragraph that demonstrates the use of italics, bold, bold italics, code, and includes a link.
 The paragraph must explain your favorite Olympic sport/game, the country that won the most number of olympic GOLD medals (Summer) in your favorite sport in 2020 (Japan) and 2024 (France).
 You are free to include more information.*